raxod502/minimal-webapp/README.md

 #### Summary

 With this setup, Emacs runs Clojure and ClojureScript REPLs which are fully integrated with CIDER and can access the state of the application while it is running.
 Emacs also runs Figwheel, which will hot-load any ClojureScript code changes into the browser without reloading the page.
+Because both REPLs run on the same nREPL port, you also get automatic loading of Clojure code into the Clojure REPL without having to press `C-c C-k`.

 #### Setup